 Camp is scheduled for July 10 to 16, 2020.

 Read stories from some of our program alumni!

 Read stories from our 2019 youth program participants

 Who Is Eligible?

 Any high school junior whose parents or guardians are members of FreeState Electric Cooperative, living in the service territory, is eligible to apply for these all-expense paid opportunities.
 FreeState Electric Cooperative will sponsor two students to Washington, D.C., and two students to Steamboat Springs, Colorado.

 How to apply

 Download the instructions and application packet below, fill it out, write your essay, and submit your application on time.
 Every application that is received by the deadline will be reviewed and scored.
 Don't miss your opportunity!
-Students who are interested in applying and have more questions can contact Youth Program Coordinator, Sarah Farlee at 1-800-794-1989 or firstname.lastname@example.org.
+Students who are interested in applying and have more questions can contact the Youth Program Coordinator, Sarah Farlee at 1-800-794-1989 or email for more information.

 This year's contest includes a student profile form and an essay contest.
 The 2020 program deadline is Monday, February 10, 2020, at 4 p.m.